 Piglet husbandry procedures

 In the first few days of life, piglets may undergo several painful husbandry procedures such as ear notching, teeth clipping and tail docking.
 These painful procedures are routinely performed on piglets without anaesthesia or pain relief.
 Following these procedures, piglets show obvious signs of pain and distress such as squealing, chomping, clamping their tails between their hind legs, tail wagging and head shaking .
 To read more about the welfare issues with piglet husbandry procedures click here.

-Male piglets may also be castrated when they are young to reduce the risk of aggressive behaviour and undesirable meat characteristics (boar taint).
-Physical castration when used is usually performed without anaesthesia or pain relief, resulting in significant pain and distress for the piglet.
+Male piglets may also be castrated to reduce the risk of aggressive behaviour and undesirable meat characteristics (boar taint).
+Physical castration is usually performed without anaesthesia or pain relief, resulting in significant pain and distress for the piglet.
 Alternative methods such as immunological castration currently provide a more humane option than physical castration.
-If piglets are not castrated they are then usually sent for slaughter before they reach sexual maturity.
+If piglets are not castrated, they are usually sent to slaughter before they reach sexual maturity.